burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 There is also a very detailed description of the `typename` keyword here:
 [http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords](http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords).

-# Class constructor and destructors
+# Class Constructor and Destructors

-## Logic behind executing constructors
+## Logic behind executing Constructors
 The order of working out the initialization of a class object in C++ is described in C++ Standard - ANSI ISO IEC 14882 2003; 12.6.2, p.230.

 The order of initialization of classes and execution of constructors: